 The course is run in parallel with the MA/MSc in Postproduction with Visual Effects to ensure a rounded understanding of the post-production process as a whole.

-This term provides the fundamental basis from which to build a rich understanding of post-production and how sound design integrate into the production pipeline.
+This term provides the fundamental basis from which to build a rich understanding of postproduction and how sound design integrates into the production pipeline.

-This module looks at digital production and post-production processes for the creation of commercial film and television programmes.
+This module looks at digital production and postproduction processes for the creation of commercial film and television programmes.
 It examines the latest technical and aesthetic workflows for picture and sound.
-There are two associated labs, one for Sound Techniques and one for Picture Techniques, in which students put theory into practice by applying concepts and techniques covered in lectures.
-It is taken by all MA/MSc Postproduction with Sound Design, MA/MSc Postproduction with Visual Effects and MA Digital Film and Television Production students.
-Assessment is through closed-book tests and portfolio-building individual project work (10 credits).
+There are two associated labs - one for Picture Techniques and one for Sound Techniques - in which students put theory into practice by applying concepts and techniques covered in lectures.
+It is taken by all MA/MSc Postproduction with Visual Effects, MA/MSc Postproduction with Sound Design and MA Digital Film and Television Production students.
+Assessment is through closed-book tests and portfolio-building individual project work (20 credits).

 1. Group Projects

-Teams of students (Sound Design, Visual Effects and Digital Production) will each undertake two exercises: the first involves the creation of a title sequence for a film or television programme; the second involves the creation of an action sequence similar to those found in films and TV shows.
-Students will specialise in their respective areas of study; but work in collaborative teams to create programmes to professional standards.
-These exercises enable students to gain an understanding of the creative process and hone problem-solving skills in an industry-inspired applied setting.
-Assessment will be through practical work and reflective essays (20 credits).
+Teams of students (from Visual Effects, Sound Design and Digital Film and TV Production) will undertake one exercise that first involves the creation of a title sequence for a film or television programme that leads into an an action sequence similar to those found in films and high end TV drama.
+Students will specialise in their respective areas of study but work in collaborative teams to create programmes to professional standards.
+This exercise enables students to gain an understanding of the creative process and hone problem-solving skills in an industry-inspired applied setting.
+Assessment is through practical work and reflective essay (20 credits).

 This module introduces students to the fundamental theory and practical skills involved in the creation of sound design.
 It involves an examination of technical design and implementation of sound synthesis and sound processing systems as well as their creative application.
 Practicals involve extensive hands-on experience with software packages such as Pure Data, Reaktor and Matlab.
 Assessment is through a series of directed practical exercises and an in-class test (10 credits).

 This module introduces the concept of spatial audio recording, looking at production and surround-sound reproduction with a particular emphasis on the common methods and formats employed in the entertainment, broadcast and games industry.
+It features work on our Euphonix System 5 Fusion console, which is an industry standard.
 Assessment is through practical project work (10 credits).

 The final term is dedicated to the design and development of individual project work.